vectordotdev/timber-ruby/README.md

 ## Do amazing things with your logs

 What does all of this mean?
-Doing amazing things with your logs!
 Being more productive, solving problems faster, and _actually_ enjoying using your logs for application insight:

 1. [**Live tail users on your app**](https://timber.io/docs/app/console/tail-a-user)
 2. [**Trace HTTP requests**](https://timber.io/docs/app/console/trace-http-requests)